yottaawesome/basic-windows-drivers/README.md

 ## Deploying

 Provisioned VMs require binaries to be signed, or they'll be blocked by Microsoft Defender.
-As part of the VM provisioning process, development certificates for signing drivers will be generated.
-The `SignTool` comes with the Windows Kit (e.g. under `C:\Program Files (x86)\Windows Kits\10\App Certification Kit\`) and can be used like so to sign a binary: `SignTool.exe Sign -A -V <binary_path>`.
+As part of the VM provisioning process, development certificates for signing drivers will be generated, but you may still need to [generate self-signed test certificates yourself](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/how-to-test-sign-a-driver-package).
+The `SignTool` comes with the Windows Kit (e.g. under `C:\Program Files (x86)\Windows Kits\10\App Certification Kit\`) and can be used like so to sign a binary: `SignTool.exe Sign /a /v /fd SHA256 <binary_path>` (note that older versions did not require the `fd` argument).

 ## WinDbg